Danny Bakker (footballer, born 25 January 1995)

 Danny Bakker (born 25 January 1995) is a Dutch footballer who plays as a midfielder for Lisse.

 Club career

 Bakker is a graduate of Ajax's youth academy.
 On 11 August 2014, he made his professional debut for Jong Ajax in an Eerste Divisie match against Telstar, replacing Lerin Duarte on 80 minutes.
+In 2017 he was loaned by Cambuur to Dordrecht.

+He joined Lisse in 2024 and extended his stay at the club in 2025.